-In this section, we discuss the main findings of the previous section.
-We find that a firm-specific future expected appreciation (depreciation) decreases (increases) firm imports.
-The elasticity of imports to expected depreciations that we estimate is a partial equilibrium elasticity that combines many structural parameters.
-We also observe a negative within-product elasticity, suggesting product-level substitution.
+In this section, we discuss the implications of our main findings.
+A firm-specific future expected appreciation (depreciation) decreases (increases) firm imports.
+The elasticity of imports to expected depreciations that we estimate combines different margins and combines direct effects of the exchange rate on the firm in partial equilibrium, but also how the firm thinks policy and other agents will behave given the new expected path of the exchange rate.

 Using the estimated elasticity, we can infer how much firms can save in term of import cost.
-Using a very simple framework, where firm only substitute between two period, goods don't depreciate and firm are small enough to not change import prices, we find that a 10 percent correctly estimated depreciation can decrease import costs by 2.9 percent, relative to a firm with constant import that did not anticipated the change.
-This effect can be lower under other assumption, such as inventory costs.
+Using a very simple framework, where firm only substitute between two period, goods don't depreciate and firm are small enough to not change import prices, we find that a 10 percent correctly estimated depreciation can decrease import costs by 2.9 percent, relative to a firm with constant import that did not anticipated the change.16 This effect can be lower under other assumption, such as inventory costs.